-Parker Ranch – One of the oldest and largest working cattle ranches in the US.
-It was founded by John Palmer Parker who had helped Kamehameha I control the island’s population of feral bulls.
+Parker Ranch One of the oldest and largest cattle ranches in the country!

-Hamakua Coast – Home to lush tropical rainforests, beautiful waterfalls and breathtaking coastline views.
-It is known for the volcanic mountain Mauna Kea and its lack of sandy beaches.
+Hamakua Coast Home to lush tropical rain forests, beautiful waterfalls, and breathtaking coastline views.

-Punaluu Black Sand Beach* – This famous black sand beach is an unforgettable sight, where coconut palms frame the ocean and Hawaiian Green Sea turtles bask in the warm Hawaiian sun.
+Punalu’u Black Sand Beach* Famous and picturesque, this black sand beach is an unforgettable site where Honu often enjoy basking in the Hawaiian sun.

 Your safety and comfort are our #1 priority.
 Tour highlights are subject to change without notice and may vary at tour driver discretion in order to take into account National Park Service advisories, weather advisories, traffic advisories, road closures and detours, venue hours of operations, etc. Tour features can change daily as we cannot predict weather and lava viewing conditions.